Refugees in Azerbaijan: Internally displaced persons from Nagorno-Karabakh and the adjacent territories

 During the First Nagorno-Karabakh War, territories constituting the former NKAO region of Azerbaijan and the seven adjacent districts (some of them partly) were occupied by the Armenian forces.
 As a result, non-Armenians had to leave their homes.
 Azerbaijan now has one of the highest numbers of internally displaced persons (IDPs) per capita in the world.
 The IDPs are presented in all of the 76 administrative districts in Azerbaijan.
 Initially, most of them lived in tent camps and public buildings such as schools, hostels, and dormitories.
 Since 2001, the Government increased its efforts to solve IDPs' problems.
 In 2002, the construction of new settlements started, and by the end of 2007, all tent camps were abolished.

 The Government of Azerbaijan with the help of the international community has started drafting a Framework Plan for the Return of IDPs to the occupied regions after the settlement of the Nagorno-Karabakh Conflict (The Great Return Programme).

 Meskhetian Turks

 In 1944, Meskhetian Turks were deported en masse from Georgia to Central Asia by Joseph Stalin.
 One of the regions they resettled in was Fergana Valley, Uzbekistan.
 In 1989, interethnic violence occurred there triggering an evacuation of Meskhetian Turks from Uzbekistan.
-This group of refugees in Azerbaijan numbered about 50,000 people.
+About 46,000 Meskheti Turk refugees had resettled in Azerbaijan in 1989 though their real homeland is Georgia and they still were hoping to return there, even 50 years after Stalin had deported them to Central Asia.
 According to the 1998 Citizenship Law, they are all eligible for citizenship.
 By the end of 2001, UNHCR estimated that most of them were believed to have naturalized.